rocker1904/BeatSaberRankBot/README.md

 Create a database, this bot implements keyv so see the keyv documentation for more information: https://github.com/lukechilds/keyv#official-storage-adapters

-Create a config.json of the following form in the root directory:
+Create a config.json of the following form in the root directory but with the fields changed to match your server:

 ```JSON
 {